who-knows-inc/KEA_DAT_DevOps_2024_Autumn/00._Course_Material/01._Assignments/04._Sofware_Quality_Linting_CI/02._After/consumer_report.md

 ## Description

 Consumers have become highly interested in the weather recently.
-Create a weather page that shows the forecast.
+Create a weather page that displays the forecast.

 ---